guillaumegilles/guillaumegilles.github.io/second-brain/anki-deck/quotes.md

 ---
-title: "📇 Citations"
+title: "Citations"
-type: Anki card
+type: anki
-tags: [Anki]
+tags: []
 ---

 ## « Shoot the moon.
 Even if you miss, you’ll land among the stars. »